 7. Keep track of privileged accounts

-Effective user activity monitoring solutions can help your organization identify potential insider threats and respond promptly to the suspicious actions of privileged users.
+Effective user activity monitoring solutions can help your organization identify potential insider threats and respond promptly to suspicious actions of privileged users.

 8. Use dedicated tools to ease POLP implementation